The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Even if you wish to only breed one litter from your cat, you are considered a cat breeder.
 If you wish to become a breeder, you must apply for a permit from your local government.
-These permits are valid for 12 months and a fee may be payable.

 If you wish to give away or sell a cat, you must ensure the cat is microchipped and sterilised prior to transfer.
 If the cat cannot be sterilised due to its young age, you must provide a prepaid sterilisation voucher to the new owner.

 You will need to contact your local government to find out if they have introduced a local law to limit the numbers of cats that can be owned.